tranducle/tranducle.github.io/_publications/publications.md

 **UNDER REVIEW OR ACCEPTED**

-[74] Uwizeyemungu, Sylvestre, Le-Dinh, Thang, **Le, Tran Duc**.
+[75] Uwizeyemungu, Sylvestre, Le-Dinh, Thang, **Le, Tran Duc**.
 Competency Requirements for Cybersecurity Professionals in Canadian Job Market: Organizational Convergences and Divergences. _In 2026 12th The International Conference on Information Systems Security and Privacy (ICISSP2026)_, Marbella, Spain, March 4-6, 2026. (_Accepted_)

-[73] Le-Dinh, Thang, Vu, Manh Chien, **Le, Tran Duc**.
+[74] Le-Dinh, Thang, Vu, Manh Chien, **Le, Tran Duc**.
 Integrating Artificial Intelligence and Machine Learning in Financial Services: A Systematic Literature Review. _In The Eighth International Econometric Conference of Vietnam - ECONVN2025_, Ho Chi Minh City, Vietnam, January 13-15, 2025. (_Accepted_)

-[72] Vu, Manh Chien, **Le, Tran Duc**, Le-Dinh, Thang.
+[73] Vu, Manh Chien, **Le, Tran Duc**, Le-Dinh, Thang.
 Patterns of Digital Entrepreneurs: Integrating the Big Five and Meta Theories with Technological Advancements. _In The 4th Global Conference on Entrepreneurship and Economy in an Era of Uncertainty (EEEU 24)_, Danang City, Vietnam, November 27-29, 2024. (_Accepted_)

 **2026**

+[72] Do, Phuc Hao, **Le, Tran Duc**, Dinh, Truong Duy, Pham, Van Dai.
+[Mind the Gap: On the Practical Utility of SHAP for Deep Learning-Based Intrusion Detection](https://ieeexplore.ieee.org/document/11365034). _In 2025 RIVF International Conference on Computing and Communication Technologies (RIVF)_, IEEE, 364–369, 2025.

 [71] Nguyen, Ta Minh Triet, Pham, Van Dai, Do, Phuc Hao, Dinh, Truong Duy, **Le, Tran Duc**.
 [Resilient Edge Computing: An Elixir-BEAM Architecture for IoT Gas Leakage Detection](https://dl.acm.org/doi/10.1145/3785520.3785538). _In CCIOT '25: Proceedings of the 2025 10th International Conference on Cloud Computing and Internet of Things_, ACM, 130-137, 2025.